MrLGamer/GIMI-for-Linux/README.md

-# DEPRECATED! - USE FIRST LINK FOR NEW TUTORIAL
+# DEPRECATED! - NEW TUTORIAL

 This repo as well as files are outdated.
 Modifiyng 3dmigoto is no longer necassary to make it work with Linux.